theno/fabsetup/howtos/fabsetup-addon.md

 ## Create fabsetup-addon

-Scaffold fabsetup-addon boilerplate; follow instructions:
+Scaffold fabsetup-addon boilerplate, run:

 ```sh
 fabsetup new_addon
 ```

+and follow the instructions.

-This is a working fabsetup-addon which setups termdown.
-Now, edit the task to apply for your setup goals.
+You will get a working fabsetup-addon which setups termdown.
+Now, edit the task to apply for your own setup goals.

 If you did not create a github remote repo, you can [do it later](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line]).